 What is selective mutism really?

-Selective Mutism is considered to be a severe anxiety disorder in where an individual becomes unable to speak in certain social situations.
+Selective Mutism is considered to be a severe anxiety disorder where an individual becomes unable to speak in certain social situations.
 However, describing it as an anxiety disorder doesn’t quite help understand the condition.
 It can be better described as a behaviour that occurs during a situation where an individual does not feel safe.
-Behaviour is communication, and in knowing that we can ask what the cause of this behaviour is.
+Behaviour is communication, and in knowing that we can seek to know what the cause of this behaviour is.

 Situational Mutism is a much more apt way to describe it.
 A situation triggers a freeze response where an individual loses the ability to communicate verbally.